Lewes Lewknor: Early career

 He was the son of Thomas Lewknor of Tangmere and Selsey and his wife Bridget Lewes.
 He studied at Cambridge and the Middle Temple, working for a short time as a lawyer with his uncle, Richard.
-His uncle, Edmund Lewknor, was tutor to the Jesuit priest John Gerard.
+His brother, Edmund Lewknor, was tutor to the Jesuit priest John Gerard.

 In the 1580s he was in the Low Countries, as an exile due to his Catholic sympathies.
 He attempted a career as a soldier, serving as a captain in the Duke of Parma's army, but suffered a disabling injury to his right arm.
 Lewkenor would later acknowledge the debt he owed to the General under whom he served, Jan Baptista del Monte, and the general's brother, Camillo del Monte.

 In 1587, he was living in Antwerp with his wife, but returned to England after experiencing financial problems.
 He reported to Lord Burghley about the activities of English Catholics working for the Spanish.
 He became a member of parliament for Midhurst in 1597.
 Lewknor served as a Gentleman Pensioner in Ordinary from 1599 to 1603.
 He ostensibly accepted the Church of England after his return from the continent but returned to Catholicism after the death of Queen Elizabeth.